Lots of people lean on others to help them with their pregnancy decision. It’s good to choose people who you...Read More

-Pregnancy and STD are all too common.
-Every pregnant woman should be checked for sexually transmitted disease’s (STD’s) at her first prenatal care appointment since many people do not experience symptoms.
-Here are a few reasons why a woman with a pregnancy and an STD should be treated:
+Pregnancy and STDs are all too common, so every pregnant woman should receive a free STI/STD test.
+Typically, pregnant women are checked for sexually transmitted disease’s (STD’s) at their first prenatal care appointment, since many people do not experience symptoms.
+Here are a few reasons why pregnant women should be tested and, if results are positive, receive treatment:

 STDs can affect pregnancy by passing the infection to the fetus before, during, or after birth.
 It may cause you to go into labor too early, which leads to complications related to preterm or low birth infants.
 Miscarriage and birth defects are also possibilities.
 Depending on the type of infection, your doctor may decide you must deliver by cesarean section to protect the baby.
 If passed along to the baby, the infection could cause serious health problems like blood or eye infections, pneumonia, blindness, and brain damage.
 Breastfeeding can also be a mode of transmission for STDs.
 These lifelong health concerns are worth taking the time to get tested and complete any recommended treatment as early as possible.